AndersDJohnson/rfc-js-import-infer-identifier/README.md

 # rfs-js-import-infer-token

-More terse imports using names of file imported as identifier.
+More terse default imports using names of file imported as identifier.
+This probably wouldn't work when combined with named imports.

 ```js
 import from './components/MyComponent'